pierremrtn/state_machine_bloc/packages/state_machine_bloc/README.md

 In the example above, the `LoginError` state is a child state of `WaitingFormSubmission`. `WaitingFormSubmission` and `LoginError` are both valid states that can transit to the `TryLoginIn` state, but `LoginError` carries an additional error the UI will display.

-A state can have any number of child states as long their only defined once.
-Nested states have access to a `StateDefinitionBuilder` like normal states so they can register an event handler, side effect, or in turn, nested states.
+A state can have any number of child states as long they are only defined once.
+Nested states have access to a `StateDefinitionBuilder` like normal states so they can register their event handlers, side effects, or in turn, nested states.

 ```dart
 define<Parent>(($) => $